-- Review of the established Post (creep strength) Assessment Tests. - Further steps in weld creep strength assessment and evaluation have to be undertaken in order to define weld strength reduction factors and their possible time dependence. - Creep strain assessment and creep crack initiation data assessment rules need to be finalised. - Feasibility of extrapolation of credible creep strength from short term data through innovative test and assessment methods (i.e. Licon, etc.) - Small Scale testing and assessment, and correlation with uni-axial data - Creep curve modelling (strain/time)

-• Consideration of additional factors such as composition balance, product form, initial microstructure and strength.
+- A review of main ECCC Datasheets based on results of the PAT's procedures review started in JIP4. - Further steps in weld creep strength assessment and evaluation have to be undertaken in order to define weld strength reduction factors and their possible time dependence; - Creep strain assessment and creep crack initiation data assessment rules need to be finalised; - Feasibility has to be explored of extrapolation of credible creep strength from short term data through innovative test and assessment methods (i.e. Licon, etc.); - Small Scale testing and assessment, and correlation with uni-axial data have to be further explored; a Round Robin program is scheduled to start on Small Punch Test, Small Punch Creep Test, Impression Creep Test and Small Scale Creep Test on Nimonic 75 reference materials and comparison with conventional Creep test results; - Procedure for creep test in aggressive environment (i.e. oxidation, in liquid lead for nuclear applications); - Creep curve modelling (strain/time); - Consideration of additional factors such as composition balance, product form, initial microstructure and strength; - Collection of Fatigue, Creep-fatigue data; - ECCC Volumes Update; - The possibilities for implementing new static methods for modelling creep and time expansion behaviour are to be investigated using or not the Artificial Intelligence; - Evaluation of the performances of Artificial Intelligence to propose creep curves based on large experimental sets of data: comparison of the predictions obtained by EPATs and new CRDA developed in JIP4 with AI models.